D4-project/bgp-monitor/docs/home.md

 Every computer that has access to the Internet is linked to an Autonomous System (AS).

 More specifically, an autonomous system (AS) is a large network or group of networks that are all managed, controlled and supervised by a single entity or organization.
 It can be your Internet Service Provider (ISP), a private society (eg. Google, Facebook, etc), a government etc.
-Each AS are connected to their neighbors called peers, which receives and advertise differents [BGP messages](#bgp-messages).
+Each AS are connected to their neighbors called peers, which receives and advertise different [BGP messages](#bgp-messages).
 Also, these connections form a network graph built using [AS Paths](#bgp-as-path).

 ---